krishaamer/green-filter-research/research/literature/fintech.md

 -   Ganu (2021)
 -   Improve product ***provenance***, blockchains offer this transparency

+## Greenwashing {#greenwashing}

+Greenwashing is one of the largest blockers of sustainability; humans will feel as if choosing green is useless and give up.
+Both the European Commission and the Chair of U.S. Securities and Exchange Commission (SEC) Gary Gensler have called for more legislation to curb business greenwashing practices. *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if”green” or “sustainable” funds are really what they say they are.”* says Gensler (US Securities and Exchange Commission, 2022).

+Upcoming EU greenwashing legislation hopes to curb misleading communications by companies.
+Until new legislation is in place (2030 in the EU), consumer awareness is crucial as currently most emission-reduction programs are voluntary and thus affected only by consumer demand (André and Valenciano-Salazar, 2022).

+-   Greenwashing is widespread in company social media communications (Geoffrey Supran, 2022).
+ClimateBert AI finds rampant greenwashing (Bingler, Kraus and Leippold, 2021; Sahota, 2021).

+-   For example Purkiss et al. (2022) highlights the confusion between compostable and biodegradable plastics and public misunderstanding what happens to these plastics when they reach the landfill: “\[m\]ost plastics marketed as”home compostable” don’t actually work, with as much as 60% failing to disintegrate after six months”.

+-   Napper and Thompson (2019): Shopping bags marketed as *biodegradable* don’t show deterioration after 3 years in salt-water sea environment ..

+-   Yu (2021) ESG is filled with greenwashing.
+Anon.
+(2023r) several US states are introducing regulation for ESGs to curb greenwashing.
+Frances Schwartzkopff (2022b) suggests the ESMA and EU has strengthened legislation to counter ESG greenwashing.

+-   Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.

+-   Green investing only makes sense if it’s possible to distinguish sustainable investments from not sustainable ones.

+-   Sahota (2021): “thanks to other emerging technology like IoT sensors (to collect ESG data) and blockchain (to track transactions), we have the infrastructure to collect more data, particularly for machine consumption.
+By measuring real-time energy usage, transportation routes, manufacturing waste, and so forth, we have more quantifiable ways to track corporations’ environmental performance without relying purely on what they say.”

+-   Frédéric Simon (2020) and Kira Taylor (2021): While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been criticized for greenwashing.
+Sometimes greenwashing comes under legislative protection.
+Booth (2022) describes how “A recent investigation shows illegal logging of protected areas in eastern European countries that supplies residential wood pellets in Italy.
+Belgium, Denmark, and the Netherlands are importing pellets from Estonia, where protected areas are logged for pellets and the country has lost its forest carbon sink, despite large-scale wood pellet plants being certified ‘sustainable’ by the Sustainable Biomass Program”.
+A number of new AI-based tools aim to find instances of greenwashing.

+-   Anon.
+(2022f): Climate Bonds Initiative greening the \$55 trillion short-term debt market

+-   Marketing

+    Sustainability Marketing

+    -   Ames (2022)

+    -   The Muse Editors (2020)

+    -   Shradha Bhatta (2021)

+    -   Earth.Org (2022)

+    -   Todd-Ryan (n.d.)

 #### Oracles for Sustainability Data {#oracles-for-sustainability-data}

 Intersection with finance and Real World Data.